Extracting Growth Alpha in Emerging Markets

 Following the U.S. election, there is likely to be increased fiscal spending on health care and infrastructure (in the case of a Biden win) or further tax cuts and additional spending (in the case of Trump’s reelection).

-QMA is the primary business name of QMA LLC, a wholly owned subsidiary of PGIM, Inc. (PGIM), a Prudential Financial company. © 2020 Prudential Financial, Inc. and its related entities.
-PGIM and the PGIM logo are service marks of Prudential Financial, Inc. and its related entities, registered in many jurisdictions worldwide.
+© 2020 Prudential Financial, Inc. ('PFI') of the United States and its related entities.
+PGIM and the PGIM logo are service marks of PFI and its related entities, registered in many jurisdictions worldwide.